Alex Salmond remembered as ‘outstanding’ politician and ‘dear friend’ at funeral

 Tributes were paid to the 69-year-old at a funeral service on Tuesday following his sudden death in Macedonia earlier this month.

-The former SNP leader, who later went on to set up the Alba Party, had been speaking at a conference in the country when he suffered a heart attack.
+The former SNP leader, who went on to set up the Alba Party, had been speaking at a conference when he suffered a heart attack.

 Speaking at the funeral in Strichen, Aberdeenshire, where Mr Salmond lived, acting Alba leader Kenny MacAskill paid tribute to the man who served as first minister of Scotland between 2007 and 2014.